bu1th4nh/Code_Library/Utilities/cp_test_generator/README.md

 This is **Visual Studio** and **GCC** - compatible for generating test for programming contests.
 Up to now it can only generate fundamental data type such as integers, strings,floating-point number and Big Integers.
 And there will have more option in the future such as graphs, maze, etc...
 I use Mersenne MT19937 pseudo-random generator for producing more "random" output.
 You can find more information [here](https://en.wikipedia.org/wiki/Mersenne_Twister)

 ## The Test Library File - `test_lib.h`
 This file contains all of the necessary function to generate data with many option available.
+If you want to use the library, simply drop this file into the same directory with your `main.cpp` file and add this line into your code:

+          #include "test_lib.h"

    * `rand_int` - Integer generator: This function generates positive integer from `start` (default is 0) to `limit`
    * `rand_str` - String generator: This function generates strings, with upper/lowercase Latin letter and numbers, which can chage in `NUMBER_SETTINGS` and `CASE_SETTINGS` parameter, and, of couurse - length of the string!